 Academic Achievements

 Gal A. Kaminka is a professor at the computer science department, and a member of the Gonda brain research center, and the Institute for Nanotechnology, at Bar Ilan University (Israel), where he leads the MAVERICK research group.
-His research expertise includes multi-agent and multi-robot systems, teamwork and coordination, behavior and plan recognition, molecular robotics, and modeling social behavior.
+His research expertise includes multi-agent and multi-robot systems working in teams or swarms, behavior and plan recognition, and molecular robotics for medical applications.

 Highlights